Is Mindhunter a True Story?

-Netflix debuted a new psychological thriller recently with Mindhunter, a 10-episode drama based on the true crime book Mind Hunter: Inside the FBI's Elite Serial Crime Unit.
-So, is it based on a true story?
+Netflix's psychological thriller Mindhunter first premiered back in 2017, a 10-episode drama based on the true crime book Mind Hunter: Inside the FBI's Elite Serial Crime Unit.
+Now that it's returned for a second season, you might be wondering once more: is it based on a true story?
 Pretty much.

 The three main characters on Mindhunter are based on real people, though they aren't exact copies.
 The two FBI special agents from the bureau's Behavioral Science Unit are Holden Ford and Bill Tench, played by Jonathan Groff and Holt McCallany, respectively.
 Those two men are based on John E. Douglas (who co-authored the book on which Mindhunter is based) and Robert K. Ressler.